Merkaz

 Fun & Rewarding

-Merkaz is the Hebrew word for “center,” and for 46 years, Merkaz has truly been the place to be for Jewish teens throughout Fairfield County.
-Each week, students from numerous high schools and local congregations join together as one community to learn, socialize, explore and together strengthen their Jewish identity.
+Merkaz is the Hebrew word for “center,” and since 1980, it has truly been the place to be for Jewish teens throughout Fairfield County.
+Each week, students from numerous high schools and from local congregations join together as a community to learn, socialize, explore and together strengthen their Jewish identity.
+Synagogue membership does not preclude families from registering for Merkaz.

-Merkaz offers exciting courses on Tuesday nights with something for everyone, along with a new Flex Program which offers exciting programs throughout the year.
-We have amazing teachers, who are dedicated to providing classes that are fun and rewarding.
+Merkaz offers exciting courses on Tuesday nights, along with our Flex Program of enriching programs throughout the year.
 Renew old friendships and make new ones.
 Explore our rich heritage and culture in the warm and inviting environment you’ll experience at Merkaz.

 We aim to provide quality and meaningful Jewish education that is accessible to all community teens grades 8 through 12.